cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 as well as those records that did or did not have **regression** in the abstract.
-The **OR** operator is more useful when querying terms in the same fields.
+The **OR** operator is more useful when querying terms in the same search fields.
 For instance, we might want to use the **OR** operator to search for two different terms that might appear in the abstract fields,